verlok/blog-11ty/content/blog/css-day-2022-talk-automating-responsive-images-automator-ottimizzazione-immagini-4-0/index.md

 ---
-title: Images optimisation 4.0, automate your work with a user-centric approach - CSS Day 2022
+title: "Talk: Images optimisation 4.0, automate your work with a user-centric approach - CSS Day 2022"
 description: On April 1st 2022 I spoke about responsive images optimisation 4.0 at the CSS Day Conference 2022 in Faenza, Italy.
 This talk – in Italian language – is on how to become more productive by automating responsive images.
 date: 2022-04-01
 tags: